Margaret A. Murray, Chief Executive Officer

 In her past role as Project Manager, Robin led and supervised project teams in the design, development, execution, and evaluation of AARP conferences and events at the national and regional levels.

-Pramila Shrestha, Accounting Manager
+Pramila Shrestha, Director of Accounting Operations

 email